Player events & playback sync

 Iframely events API follows Player.js spec, published under Creative Commons by our colleagues from Embedly.

-&playerjs=trueto your API calls to get Iframely iFrames with unified player API.
+&playerjs=trueto your API calls to get Iframely iFrames that follow Player.js spec.
 It works when Iframely iFrame is returned.

 - If you use Iframely JSON as your API format, check

 playerjsvalue there if we could make player be compatible.